warmana/cloudant-docs-fork/source/includes/api/_document.md

 To remove tombstones manually, perform the following steps:

 1. Create a new database to hold the required documents.
-In other words, to hold all documents _except_ the tombstone documents.
+The new database is intended to hold all documents _except_ the tombstone documents.
 2. Set up a [filtered replication](advanced_replication.html#filtered-replication) to replicate documents from the original database to the new database.
 Configure the filter so that documents with the '`_deleted`' attribute are not replicated.
 3. When replication is complete, switch your application logic to use the new database.
 4. Verify that your applications work correctly with the new database.
 When you are satisfied that everything is working correctly, you might wish to delete the old database.